avro-kotlin/avro4k/README.md

 ## Object container

-Avro4k provides a way to encode and decode object container — also known as data file — with `AvroObjectContainerFile` class.
+Avro4k provides a way to encode and decode object container — also known as data file — with `AvroObjectContainer` class.
 This encoding will prefix the binary data with the full schema to allow knowing the writer schema when reading the data.
-This format is perfect for storing multiple long-term objects in a single file.
+This format is perfect for storing many long-term objects in a single file.

+The main difference with the `AvroObjectContainer` is that you will encode and decode `Sequence` of objects instead of single objects.

+Be aware that consuming the decoded `Sequence` needs to be done **before** closing the stream, or you will get an exception as a sequence is a "hot" source, which means that if there is millions of objects in the file, all the objects are extracted one-by-one when requested.
+If you take only the first 10 objects and close the stream, the remaining objects won't be extracted.
+Use carefully `sequence.toList()` as it could lead to OutOfMemoryError as extracting millions of objects may not fit in memory.

 <details>
 <summary>Example:</summary>